katiestar99/ansible/docs/docsite/rst/dev_guide/testing/sanity/ansible-doc.rst

-ansible-doc
+assible-doc
 ===========

-Verifies that ``ansible-doc`` can parse module documentation on all supported Python versions.
+Verifies that ``assible-doc`` can parse module documentation on all supported Python versions.